Skip to content

 AUSTRALIA’S CLEAN-TECH INDUSTRY GROWTH CENTRE

-Powering Australia is leading the national effort to grow Australia’s battery and clean energy manufacturing sectors, unlocking value from our abundant critical minerals, worldclass research capabilities, and skilled workforce.
-We envision a future where homegrown industries provide the clean technologies that enable renewable energy systems, grid reliability, zero-emission transport, and sustainable manufacturing.
+Powering Australia is working nationally to develop Australia’s battery and clean-tech manufacturing sectors.
+We strive to add value to our abundant critical minerals, world-class research, and skilled workforce.
+We envision a future where homegrown industries produce the technologies that contribute to renewable energy systems, grid reliability, zero-emission transport, and industrial decarbonisation for national benefit.

 CLEAN TECH IS RAPIDLY GROWING

-Through collaboration and a shared strategic vision, Powering Australia is helping ensure that Australia’s clean energy manufacturing industries grow stronger, more resilient, and keep pace with global demand.
+Through collaboration and a clear strategic vision, Powering Australia is working to ensure our domestic clean tech manufacturing industries are built to last.

 ENABLING AUSTRALIA’S CLEAN-TECH TRANSITION